HectareaGalbis/adp/docs/user-guide.md

 ### Quoting\, commenting\, hiding and removing your code

 Code tags are great but [ADP\:CODE\-TAG](/docs/user-api.md#macro-code-tag) will expand to the code you write\.
 Sometimes you will want to create a tag to some piece of code but not to evaluate it\.
-In that case we can quote the code using the form ``` code-quote ```\.
+In that case we can quote the code using the form [ADP\:CODE\-QUOTE](/docs/user-api.md#macro-code-quote)\.
 For example\, you can write this\:

 `````Lisp
 (ADP:CODE-BLOCK (QUOTED-CODE)